Common Information

 When developing business logic, you only need to link this CMake Target, which isolates you from AimRT’s implementation details.
 This is a header-only library with only two dependencies:

 fmt: Used for logging.
-If the compiler supports C++20’s format, you can disable the CMake option
+If the compiler supports C++20’s format, you can turn off the CMake option

 AIMRT_USE_FMT_LIB